-- The Head of Quality reads all external examiners' reports and makes comments or raises questions pertaining to the issues raised by the external examiner for the attention of subject leaders.
+- The Head of Academic Governance and Quality reads all external examiners' reports and makes comments or raises questions pertaining to the issues raised by the external examiner for the attention of subject leaders.

-- Subject leaders are asked to write a response to their external examiner, advising of any action taken/to be taken (or reasons why action is not taken) on issues raised by the external examiner and Head of Quality.
-This response is copied to the Assistant Quality Assurance Officer (External Examining) in the Quality Management Team.
+- Subject leaders are asked to write a response to their external examiner, advising of any action taken/to be taken (or reasons why action is not taken) on issues raised by the external examiner and Head of Academic Governance and Quality.
+This response is copied to Academic Services.

-- The Head of Quality writes an overview report of all external examiners' reports which accompanies the annual reports to the University's Academic Quality and Standards Committee.
+- The Head of Academic Governance and Quality writes an overview report of all external examiners' reports which accompanies the annual reports to the University's Academic Quality and Standards Committee.

-- Annual reports form an important part of the annual monitoring process undertaken by course teams in December
+- Annual reports form an important part of the Academic Developmental reporting process undertaken by course teams.

 - School Boards are required to consider all external examiner reports and the subject leader's response for subjects delivered in their School.